lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 1.11.
 To delete these search results and return to the query interface, click on the 'x' in the tab in the table, next to where it says "dp03_catalogs_10yr.MPCORB".
-The Portal will return to the query interface.
+The Portal will return to the interface where you select the catalog set.
 Click on "Reset Column Selections & Constraints" above the table interface to remove the previous query.
-Refreshing the browser window is another way to return the Portal to its default, pre-query state.
+Refreshing the browser window is another way to return the Portal to the state corresponding to clicking on "DP0.3 Catalogs" tab.

 Step 2.
 Create a color-color diagram from the ``SSObject`` table